Norman Osborn: Marvel 1602

+Marvel 2099

+In the unified Marvel 2099 reality of Earth-2099, Norman Osborn kept himself alive by using the Goblin Formula and the bodies of his descendants.
+While having created the Black Cards needed to avoid arrest, Norman Osborn operated as Patriot of the 2099 version of the Masters of Evil where they slaughtered the 2099 version of the Avengers.
+He later left the group and formed the Cabal.

+As the Galactic Goblin, Norman Osborn fought Spider-Man 2099, Valkyrie 2099, and X-Men 2099 at the sight of the Celestial Guard.
+After Spider-Man 2099 defeated Galactic Goblin, his Black Cards were destroyed by Nostromos and Ghost Rider destroyed Galactic Goblin's cards as the authorities finally arrest Galactic Goblin.

 Marvel Fairy Tales

 In Spider-Man Fairy Tales #1 (an adaptation of Little Red Riding Hood) Osborn makes an appearance as one of the woodsmen in the employ of Jameson alongside Peter and Thompson.
 Norman Osborn and Harry Osborn also appear in issue four of Spider-Man Fairy Tales, a gender-swapped retelling of the story of Cinderella.
 Norman is the cruel guardian of Peter Parker, and his coat of arms and armor have a goblin/pumpkin motif.

 Marvel Noir

 In the Marvel Noir universe, Norman Osborn is a former circus freak who was mistreated by the audience for his reptile-like skin disorder.
 This fueled his ambitions in earning his "respect" by becoming the major Crime Lord in New York.
 He used a mask to hide his true appearance.
-Earning the name "the Goblin", he organized his group composing of former circus and carnival freak shows: Kraven the Hunter, Adrian Toomes, and Chameleon.
+Earning the name "the Goblin", he organized his group composing of former circus geeks and carnival freak shows: Kraven the Hunter, Adrian Toomes, and Chameleon.

 The Goblin's reputation earned him as a freelancer from among New York City's politicians and businessmen in hired to commit illegal acts such as suppressing public protests and even acts of assassinations on public objectors.
 These actions eventually caused him to come into conflict with Spider-Man after he order The Vulture to kill the vigilante's uncle.
 Later, reporter Ben Urich became a problem for Norman, so the mob boss sent The Chameleon dressed as J. Jonah Jameson to kill him as Osborn kidnapped the real one.
 After murdering Urich, the Chameleon was killed by Felicia Hardy.

 The Goblin then took Felicia to one of his hideouts, only for Spider-Man track him down.
 Norman escaped to the sewers with Hardy as Spider-Man was fighting Osborn's thugs.
 During the battle, Kraven (one of the thugs) hit a glass full of spiders, causing the animals to fall on him.
 Spider-Man then saved Jameson and went after Osborn.
 New York City's vigilante and its main mob boss fought until each one of them got unmasked, Spider-Man was revealed to be Peter Parker and Osborn reveals his green and scaled skin to him.
 Parker decides not to kill Norman, however a spider-infested Kraven then shows up and attacks Osborn, apparently killing him.